 - Holding a meeting to draw up an explicit risk reduction plan for workers and in extreme situations, instituting repeat meetings explicitly to review the risks to workers and to put strategies in place to reduce these risks;

 - Joint visits with colleagues or workers from other agencies.
 Police may be involved if necessary;

 - If workers have experienced a frightening event, debriefing with other agencies, as well as own colleagues, can be helpful.

-If you are going to be involved over a longer period, you will need to help the parent / carer to work through their underlying feelings as you support them to engage in the tasks of responsible child care.
+- Helping the parent to work through their underlying feelings at the same time as supporting them to engage in the tasks of responsible child care;

 Workers' 'coping' strategies that may merely obstruct engagement with any other family can be pitfalls when working with hostile families.
 As a result perceived or actual harm to the child / young person may be minimised or underestimated by the worker.
 You will need support to understand the family's behaviour and your own response to it.

 - See each situation as a potential threat and develop a "fight" response, becoming over-challenging, thus increasing the tension between the worker and the family.
 This may protect the worker physically and emotionally, or may put them at further risk.
 It can lead to that worker becoming de-sensitised to the child's pain and to violence within the home;

 - Collude with parents / carers by accommodating and appeasing them in order to avoid provoking a reaction;